The Ultimate Guide to Secure Sockets Layer (SSL) and Transport Layer Security (TLS)

 Where to Get an SSL/TLS Certificate for Your Website

 So at this point, you know that you need an SSL/TLS certificate.
 What’s more, you have an idea of what type your site requires.
 All that’s left is to actually make a purchase.

 If you like, you can get an SSL/TLS certificate straight from many CAs, such as GlobalSign.
 In addition, some hosting providers also offer them, either as free ‘extras’ or bundled in with their paid plans.

-At DreamHost, these three SSL/TLS certificates can be easily added to your site, right from your control panel!
+At DreamHost, SSL/TLS certificates can be easily added to your site, right from your control panel!
 Let’s take a look at each one:

 - Comodo-verified SSL/TLS.
 This is a DV certificate that costs $15 per year.
 It will ensure that your site appears in browsers as fully secured.
 That makes this the best option for commercial sites, or sites that handle sensitive data.